mwangi-george/HR-Data-Analytics-Project/README.md

 This repository hosts a Human Resource Analytics Project executed using R programming.
 My main focus is to conduct Exploratory Data Analysis (EDA) and predict employee behavior using a dataset I downloaded from Kaggle.
 The dataset contains information about employees who worked in an unknown company.
 The columns in the dataset include:

-  Satisfaction level (on a scale of 0-1) last evaluation (on a scale of 0-1)
+  1. Satisfaction level (on a scale of 0-1)
+  2. Last evaluation (on a scale of 0-1)
-  Number of projects
+  3. Number of projects
-  Average monthly hours
+  4. Average monthly hours
-  Time spent in the company in years
+  5. Time spent in the company in years
-  Work accident (1 if one had an accident, 0, otherwise) Left (1 if left, 0 otherwise)
+  6. Work accident (1 if one had an accident, 0, otherwise)
+  7. Left (1 if left, 0 otherwise)
-  Promotion last five years (1 if promoted, 0 otherwise) Department
+  8. Promotion last five years (1 if promoted, 0 otherwise)
+  9. Department
-  Salary (low, medium or high)
+  10.Salary (low, medium or high)

 ### Project Objectives
 1. To determine which variables have a direct and clear impact on employee retention, i.e. whether they leave the company or continue to work.
 Achieve this using EDA.